How to Plan For Your Next Interior Design Project

 Every project is different, and so is every budget.

 There’s no “one-size-fits-all” budget for designing a room.
 Budgets rely on critical information such as the size of the room, the quality & brands of furniture required, and the specific pieces/amount of furniture you’ll need to purchase.
-Budgets also don’t always fall into the two categories we’ve laid out below.
+Budgets also don’t always fall into two categories, what I want to pay vs what I need to pay for what I am wanting.
 Often, our clients select various pieces from each price category to create their customized budget.
-For example, a client may choose a trade brand sofa but decide to save money with retail-level chairs.
-Mixing & matching pieces in a design to meet your budget is one of the many things a professional interior designer does for you. **To help create your estimated budget, download our personalized budget worksheet here.
+For example, a client may choose a custom high-end trade brand sofa but decide to save money with a ready made case goods table.
+Mixing & matching pieces in a design to meet your budget is one of the many things a professional interior designer does for you.

 Budget with your home’s value in-mind.